VeriGu/DuoAI/README.md

 ## Structure

 - protocols/:
   The 27 distributed protocols in Ivy.
+The description of each protocol can be found [here](protocols/protocol_description.md).

 - src-py/:
   The python source code for protocol simulation